AphroBytes/ASF-Android/README.md

 # 🍃 ASF-Android
 ⚠️ I am and Archi not responsible for the use of this program, the consequences of your Steam accounts.
-I can help for fix the errors and problems of this program.
+I can help for fix the errors and problems of this script.

 📄 Original: [Steam Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2570297945)